jvieroe/cclavus/README.md

 [![R-CMD-check](https://github.com/jvieroe/cclavus/workflows/R-CMD-check/badge.svg)](https://github.com/jvieroe/cclavus/actions)
 <!-- badges: end -->

+# Introduction

+The purpose of `cclavus` is to provide easy access to ….

 # About C. Clavus

 > “Claudius Clavus \[…\] (born 14 September 1388), was a Danish